ruandsx/ruandsx/README.md

 ## About me

-👨‍💻 I'm a Fullstack Developer
+👨‍💻 Software Engineer focused on backend

-📚 I'm always looking for knowledge and adding here the source code of my studies
+📚 Always looking for knowledge and adding here the source code of my studies

-💻 I'm currently working remote on [Avenue Code](https://www.avenuecode.com/) using mainly Python and [NestJS](https://nestjs.com/), *discovering the universe of Machine Learning* 🤖
+💻 Currently working remote on [Avenue Code](https://www.avenuecode.com/) using mainly Python and Node.js

 ---
 ## Knowledge